exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 !!! tip
-    It is strongly advised to have a separate bitcoind node for more than one validator; otherwise, the single bitcoind node is a centralization point and presents a weakness in the anchoring process.
+    It is strongly advised to have a separate bitcoind node for more than one anchoring node; otherwise, the single bitcoind node is a centralization point and presents a weakness in the anchoring process.

 #### Bitcoin Private Keys

-Every validator should possess its own secp256k1 EC keypair in order to participate in the anchoring process.
+Every anchoring node should possess its own secp256k1 EC keypair in order to participate in the anchoring process.
 The private key should be strongly secured.